SumoLogic/sumologic-otel-collector/pkg/processor/k8sprocessor/README.md

       labels:
         - tag_name: l1 # extracts value of label with key `label1` and inserts it as a tag with key `l1`
           key: label1
+          from: pod
-        - tag_name: l2 # extracts value of label with key `label1` with regexp and inserts it as a tag with key `l2`
+        - tag_name: l2 # extracts value of label with key `label2` with regexp and inserts it as a tag with key `l2`
           key: label2
           regex: field=(?P<value>.+)
-      delimiter: "_"
+          from: pod
+        - tag_name: l3 # extracts value of label from namespaces with key `label3` and inserts it as a tag with key `l3`
+    	  key: label3
+    	  from: namespace

     filter:
       namespace: ns2 # only look for pods running in ns2 namespace